-When you start developing your site built with the WordPress CMS, and your first posts start to be ready, if you don’t touch any settings they will all be in the same default category: the Uncategorized
+When you start developing your site built with the WordPress CMS, and your first posts start to be ready, if you don’t touch any settings they will all be in the same default category: the Uncategorized category.

 We agree: this is not very relevant, and moreover it may be displayed everywhere on your site, like article pages, archive pages or URLs.
 Not great, in terms of user experience.